microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 mvn clean install -Dmaven.test.skip=true
 ```

-## Open eventhub-blobwriter in Eclipse (optional)
-* Start Eclipse IDE
-* Switch Workspace to \data-pipeline-storm\src folder
-* import Existing Maven Project: /eventhub-blobwriter/pom.xml
-* You should see a list of java files under srcmain/java folder for package com.contoso.app.trident
 ## Clone the source code of the Reference Implementation
 If you haven't already, clone the [data-pipeline-storm][pnp-storm] project (this project).
 Or, if you wish to commit changes, then fork this repository and clone your fork.